Ready to know more about San Diego?

 La Jolla Open Aire Market

-With nearly 150 vendors specializing in garlic sauced stuffed hashbrowns, embroidered collared shirts, beautiful bouquets, and just about everything else, this market makes for a Sunday morning worth writing a song about.
-And, different from other farmers’ markets, all proceeds benefit La Jolla Elementary public school.
+With nearly 150 vendors specializing in garlic-sauced stuffed hashbrowns, embroidered collared shirts, beautiful bouquets, and just about everything else, this market makes for a Sunday morning worth writing a song about.
+Plus, all proceeds benefit La Jolla Elementary public school.

 • When: 9–1 p.m.

-• Where: 7300 Block of Girard Ave at Genter St. La Jolla
+• Where: 7300 Block of Girard Avenue at Genter Street, La Jolla

 Hillcrest Farmers Market

 Oh, the crimes I would commit to go here every Sunday… Hillcrest Farmers Market is San Diego’s largest and oldest, with over 175 vendors and more than 10,000 visitors each week.
-Stretching down the street, every stand offers an incredibly wide range from goat milk soaps to mango coconut sundaes.
-And, there’s almost always live local bands or performance art to make it a weekend must
+Stretching down the street, every stand offers an incredibly wide range of goodies, from goat milk soaps to mango coconut sundaes.
+And there’s almost always live local bands or performance art.

 • When: 8–2 p.m.

-• Where: 3960 Normal St. from Lincoln Ave to University Ave San Diego
+• Where: 3960 Normal Street from Lincoln Avenue to University Avenue, Hillcrest

 Oceanside Certified Farmers Market and food vendors